Intego Review: Quick Expert Summary

 What I like most is that Intego clearly explains what to do with the scan results so that there’s no risk of you deleting something you might need — first with an overlay instruction screen, and then with a clear “Safe to Aggressive” dial that clearly explains what will be deleted depending on the level you choose.
 Not all clean-up tools do this.
 For example, MacKeeper doesn’t give any explanation at all, or any final warning once you’ve hit Delete, meaning it’s very easy to delete things you might not want to.

-Intego made it really easy for me to confidently select the files that I wanted to delete from my system.
+Intego made it easy to select the files I wanted to delete from my system.
 I checked I was happy with the predefined selection and clicked Clean.
-A pop-up reminded me that everything would be deleted permanently, giving me one last option to double check, and then the files were removed from my Mac instantly — *make some noise for all that free disk space*!
+A pop-up reminded me that everything would be deleted permanently, giving me one last option to double-check, and then the files were removed from my Mac instantly — *make some noise for all that free disk space*!

-Once again everything was clearly explained, and it was very easy to select and delete duplicate files, and free up some hard drive space.
+Once again, everything was clearly explained, and it was very easy to select and delete duplicate files, freeing up some hard drive space.
 What I like about Duplicates is that I was able to view the duplicate files on a preview screen, located at the bottom right of the interface, before proceeding to delete them.

 I didn’t feel the need to rearrange my Dock, as it was already pretty well organized.
 But it may be useful if you have a huge number of unused apps.

-Washing Machine has a great set of features.
-I like Reclaim and Duplicates, but Organize is my favorite — this is something I haven’t seen on rival Mac-based software like Airo AV or even MacKeeper.
+Overall, Washing Machine has a great set of features.
+I like Reclaim and Duplicates, but Organize is my favorite — this is something I haven’t seen on rival Mac-based software like MacKeeper.
 I think Intego should also look at including system speedup tools, but most Mac users will be pretty happy with Washing Machine’s features.

 Personal Backup — Customizable Backups

-Using Personal Backup, I was able to back up specific files or folders to an external hard drive or a separate integrated hard drive.
+Personal Backup let me back up specific files or folders to an external hard drive or a separate integrated hard drive.